 Arrangements are under the direction of the Robert W. Waid Funeral Home, Inc., 581 Chestnut Street, Meadville where memories and condolences may be shared at www.waidfuneralhome.net

-To send flowers to CAPT Jon Jay McNutt, U.S. Coast Guard (Retired)'s family, please visit our floral section.
+To plant a tree in memory of CAPT Jon Jay McNutt, U.S. Coast Guard (Retired), please visit our tribute store.

 Michael J. Fox Foundation for Parkinson's Research